 For hundreds of years, tartan was associated with the aristocracy – mainly because was primarily worn by Scottish army regiments and royalty.
-In fact it was all taken so seriously, that in 1746 the wearing of Tartan was banned completely in England under the Dress Act, that had been passed after the Jacobite rebellion of 1745.
+In fact it was all taken so seriously, that in 1746 the wearing of Tartan was banned completely in England under the Dress Act of 1745.
 Reinstated in 1782, tartan once again became the go-to choice of the establishment and in particular was a huge favourite with Queen Victoria and Prince Albert, who had it fashioned at just about every turn inside their new Scottish retreat at Balmoral.
 Curtains, cushion covers, carpets, all in good ol’ rootin’ tootin’ tartan.

 Before the industrial revolution, pure wool fabrics were expensive to produce, and even after that, tartan was generally only seen on either the very rich, or the very keen on uniforms or “traditional” wear.
 It was stuffy, old fashioned and very establishment, and the wearing of it was mired in official rules and regulations as to who precisely might be allowed to even wear it.

 By the 1970s, tartan was back and enjoying a brief moment in the spotlight of popular culture when it was used as trouser trim by the Bay City Rollers and their “Shang-a-Lang-ing” fans.
 You see, Tartan was also seen as the epitome of being Scottish, it became the favourite pattern to decorate the tins of shortbread that your Auntie Jean would get out at Christmas, along with the Tam O’Shanter hats on gonks.
 The Rollers management used it to dress the young teen stars up, like some kind of barely disguised advert for the Scotland Tourist Board.
 Obviously the fans followed suit, but that just relegated the bold and bright checks further into the realm of novelty, and naffness.